MatthewHerbst/taco-surveyor/README.md

 # taco-surveyor
-We survey great Tacos to help you kick ass at lunch.
+We survey you Taco knowledge to help you kick ass at lunch.

+# Usage
+Since this is a demo app, login is only simulated.
+There is no HTTPS connection and there are no passwords.
+Enter a user name and you will be that user.
+Logout and enter a new user name to switch users.
+Use the user name `admin` to become the Admin user who has question management and statistics capabilities.

 # Install
 ## Get the code